escanoru/AS_telegraf_4TH/README.md

 Role Variables
 --------------
-Two variables are used in this role, the user should fill each variable with its respective value
+Two variables are used in this role, the user should fill each variable with its respective value:
+1. "th_version"
+2. "interval"
-1. "influxdb_ip"
+3. "influxdb_ip"
-2. "database_name"
+4. "database_name"
+5. "db_username"
+6. "db_username_pass"

 Dependencies
 ------------